silent-phil/anniversary-rsvp-website/README.md

 Note: Yes, deno does not require you to "install" any dependencies first, all is done on the first initial app run.

 Now, you may want to change assets or texts to you need.
-Please have a look in the followin locations: components/section -> contains the individual websites sections and their text content islands -> contains the interactive components of the website static/images -> contains the images routes/index.tsx -> this is the main page structure (no need to change)
+Please have a look in the following locations:

+* components/section -> contains the individual websites sections and their text content
+* islands -> contains the interactive components of the website
+* static/images -> contains the images
+* routes/index.tsx -> this is the main page structure (no need to change)